#12DaysOfKindmas

 • Arrange to teach a skill to someone over a video call - such as playing guitar, singing or so on - so that you can spend time together and get a boost from feeling productive and creative.

-• Help an elderly relative in your bubble to set up an online call to connect with others or to do an online shop.
+• Help an elderly relative or neighbour to set up an online call to connect with others or to do a shop.

 Stay connected with loved ones abroad